unbit/uwsgi-docs/Ring.rst

 https://github.com/ring-clojure/ring/blob/master/SPEC

-A uWSGI build profile name "ring" is available for generating a monolithic build with the jvm plugin and the ring one.
+A uWSGI build profile named "ring" is available for generating a monolithic build with the jvm plugin and the ring one.

 From the uWSGI sources: